Project Overview

 Ideation

-I created How Might We questions that helped us better align on user’s tasks and goals:
+I created how might we questions that helped us better align on user’s tasks and goals:

 2. How might we provide a platform where monitoring video surveillance is automated so that security teams don’t have to manually do it and can focus on other duties?